ropensci/wikitaxa/cran-comments.md

 This version fixes a documentation link to a package that is not in Depends,  Imports, or Suggests in this package.

+This is a re-submission of this version, removing Remotes from DESCRIPTION.

 Thanks!
 Scott Chamberlain